fedeizzo/file-analyzer/src/manager/README.md

 #### New directives
 If a new directive was added the size of the file is analyzed, then works equal to current number of workers are created splitting the total size of the file.

-If the worker amount changes during the execution all doing works become invalidated and are split in multiples works.
+If the worker amount changes during the execution, all doing works become invalidated and are split in multiples works.
 This operation is made for efficiency and parallelism reasons.

 #### Read worker's work
 Workers' works are read once for cycle.
 The manger try to read all worker's work amount for efficiency reason.
 After all work is sent the worker send a control word in order to notify if everything is ok.
-If done is received manager marks as ended the worker's work, otherwise worker's work is moved in to do list.
+If done is received, manager marks as ended the worker's work, otherwise worker's work is moved in to do list.

 #### Spawn process
-By default a manger spawns four manager.
+By default a manger spawns four worker.
 The spawn process consists in:

 1. creates two pipes (one for read, another for write)
 2. set pipes as non blocking